 The science project, for which the ‘run’ was being performed, was named Deeper Wider Faster.
-(Is it me or does that title sound a bit … lusty?)
-Anyway, this event (one of several so far) was slated for June later that year, 2016, at the University of Melbourne.
-As that time approached I contacted the program mastermind, Jeff, who filled me in on the details.
+That event (one of several so far) was slated for June later that year, 2016, at the University of Melbourne.
+As June approached I contacted the program mastermind, Jeff, who filled me in on the details.

-The first evening I attended I took my artist friend Crolyn Lewens along.
+The first evening I attended I took a friend Carolyn Lewens along.
 After arriving at Melbourne University we entered a darkened room, the Advanced Immersion Environment.
 Not knowing what to expect it really was a slightly anxious step into an an abyss.
-Inside we were faced with a huge curved screen flanking the front wall, displaying grids of grey, white and black speckled rectangles.
+Inside, I remember being faced with a huge curved screen flanking the front wall, displaying grids of grey, white and black speckled rectangles.
 Elsewhere people were looking at graphs, numbers, squiggly lines and dots on large computer monitors.
-From time to time someone would pass a particular monitor often pausing to say “hello” or chat at the face screened on it.
+From time to time someone would pass a particular monitor - often pausing to say “hello” or chat at the face looking back.
 That person was talking live from Chile, the location of one of the prominent observatories through which the images and data were being transmitted.

-Carolyn and I were introduced to a world of data, physics and fascinating people.
-Carolyn couldn't stay for long but wild equines couldn’t have hauyled me away I stayed for hours the first night and continued this ritual for most of the following ten or so days it was running.
+I was introduced to a world of data, physics and fascinating people.
+Carolyn couldn't stay for long but wild equines couldn’t have hauled me away I stayed for hours the first night and continued this ritual for most of the following ten or so days it was running.

-That evening we met Jeffrey Cooke in person, a welcoming and very generous individual.
-We also met Igor Andreoni, an Italian wunderkind from Milan whose PhD project DWF was/is.
-On that first night I met many more fascinating people including Stuart Ryder from Sydney who is/was the Australian Gemini Scientist for the Australian Astronomical Observatory and who broadened my knowledge of dipoles, radio antenna and the SKA (Square Killometer Array, due to start construction in 2019), an initiative I was already excited about.
+That evening I met Jeffrey Cooke in person, who was obviously a forward thinking scientist due to his openness to invited an artist along.
+I was introduced to Igor Andreoni, an Italian wunderkind from Milan whose PhD project DWF was.
+I met many more fascinating people including Stuart Ryder from Sydney who is/was the Australian Gemini Scientist for the Australian Astronomical Observatory and who broadened my knowledge of dipoles, radio antenna and the SKA (Square Killometer Array, due to start construction soon), a project I was already excited about.

 Jeff Cooke showed me many images on his computer– in real time – such as a galaxy that was millions - or is that billions - of years old, star clusters, nebulae and so on.
 One image he pulled up reminded him, he said, of my art.
 I was so surprised that he had even seen my work I was lost for words.

-I was faced with so much jaw dropping stuff, speechlessness became commonplace.
-The candidates for one: they were the grey, black and white oblongs - thousands of them were projected onto the screen over the course of the run.
+I was faced with so much jaw dropping visuals and information speechlessness became commonplace.
+The candidates for one: they were the fuzzy grey, black and white oblongs - thousands of them were projected onto the screen over the course of the run.
 They mostly had white dots in them – they were stars.

-Above is the big sweeping screen at the Advanced Immersion Environment, Melbourne campus.
-Mostly it showed candidates (rectangles seen on the left) but sometimes there’d be an awesome galaxy image such as the one to the right.
-Photos, Pam Bain
+Above is the big sweeping screen at the Advanced Immersion Environment, Melbourne University campus.
+Mostly it showed candidates (rectangles seen on the left) but sometimes there’d be a galaxy image such as the one to the right above.
+Above image, Pam Bain

-Over the days of the run I met many people including Prof. Karl Glazebrook the director of Swinburne University’s Centre for Astrophysics and Supercomputing, (CAS), Deputy Director Michael Murphy, Pablo Rosada whose public lecture on black holes I had attended, (Black Hole Binaries – A Love Story), Chuck Horst a professor of astronomy from San Diego State University, Bernard Meade from Information Technology at Melbourne University.
-I also met many other astronomers and inspiring students not only from Melbourne but from all over the world who were lending a hand.
+Over the days of the run I met many more people including Prof. Karl Glazebrook the director of Swinburne University’s Centre for Astrophysics and Supercomputing, (CAS), Deputy Director Michael Murphy, Pablo Rosada whose public lecture on black holes I had attended, (Black Hole Binaries – A Love Story), Chuck Horst, a professor of astronomy from San Diego State University, and Bernard Meade from Information Technology at Melbourne University.
+I also met many other astronomers and inspiring students not only from Melbourne but from all over the globe who were lending a hand.

-At the end of this I emerged from the deep darkness feeling transformed as if something really incredible had occurred - and it had.
-I’d been closer to the Universe than ever before – seeing stars and galaxies up close live to the eye was surreal and exciting.
-I’m a space nut, have been to NASA Houston, I have my telescope and interviewed an astronaut but this was altogether different.
+At the end of this experience, I emerged from the deep darkness feeling transformed as if something really incredible had occurred - and it had.
+I’d been closer to the Universe than ever before – seeing stars and galaxies up close live to the eye was surreal and inspiring.
+I’m a space nut, have been to NASA Houston many times, I have my telescope and interviewed an astronaut but this was altogether different.
 I’m glad I had a record of my time there – my workbook.

-As well as taking a large number of phone photos I took in a black pencil and work book.
-As I listened to the atmosphere I began to write down the sounds and comments and excited exclamations amidst the hum of technology doing its thing.
+As well as taking a large number of phone photos and notes, I took in a black pencil and work book.
+As I drank in the atmosphere I began to write down the sounds and comments and excited exclamations amidst the hum of technology doing its thing.
 I drew my version of the candidates, grids of dots and black scribble.
-I called them Pamdidates.
+I call them Pamdidates.
 I jotted basic, quick doodle sketches and lots of notes.
 I drew an observatory on Igor’s nose as well (not shown here).

 THE AFTER-RUN DINNER

 After the observation everyone received a dinner invitation.
-These events thanked all the volunteers with an amazing food bonanza on campus prepared by Jeff’s wife Julie, a lovely person and excellent cook.
+These dinner events thanked all the volunteers with a food bonanza on campus prepared by Jeff’s wife Julie, an excellent cook.
 Jeff lent a hand too.

-During the evening I gave Igor a drawing I had done that day as a thank you for having me along to the observation.
+During the evening I gave Igor a drawing - image right - I had done that day as a thank you for having me along to the observation.

 I FELT A PROJECT COMING ON

 While drawing, thinking, listening, and talking with people during the ‘run’ I began to formulate ideas for a body of work.
 Wouldn’t it be great to develop an artist’s response to this science experience?
 During this time I had been introduced to Michael Murphy, the CAS Deputy Director.
-During our chat I commented that it was a shame Swinburne didn’t have a gallery as I’d love to make art about the program and show it.
+During our chat I commented that it was a shame Swinburne didn’t have a gallery as I’d love to respond creatively to the program and exhibit it.
 Michael replied something to the effect that he was sure they could do something – there being walls and other options.
-He suggested I contact Chris Fluke their Outreach Co-ordinator.”
+He suggested I contact Prof. Chris Fluke their Outreach Co-ordinator at the time.

 Opportunity had flung a door open.
-I invited Carolyn to join the project being an artist of similar aesthetic outlook.
 I contacted Professor Fluke, mentioned my recent conversation with Michael Murphy and put forward the idea, suggesting it might even just entail having our images projected somewhere.
-Carolyn and I met Chris together and during our meeting he offered us the department’s animator, James Josephides, to work with.
+As Carolyn Lewens, also an artist, had dropped in twice more to the run I made a decision to ask her onto the project I had cooking in my head.
+We met Chris together during which time he offered us the department’s animator, James Josephides, to work with.